-- 1 To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Arts single major - core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) a major: at least 120 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) a minor: 60 points from one of the majors identified in these regulations in a single subject area outside of the student's major with at least 30 points at level 6 or above and - (iv) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree. - (b) Bachelor of Arts double major - core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) two majors: 240 points from two majors identified in these regulations, with at least 45 points at level 6 and 45 points at level 7 in each major and - (iii) the remaining points from papers listed in the Bachelor of Arts Table or any other bachelor's degree. - (c) Bachelor of Arts extended major in Chinese Language, Japanese Language or Social Sciences - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) extended major: at least 210 points from the Chinese Language, Japanese Language or Social Sciences extended majors identified in these regulations, with at least 60 points at level 6 or above and 60 points at level 7 and
+- To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Arts single major - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) a major: at least 120 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) a minor: 60 points from one of the majors identified in these regulations in a single subject area outside of the student's major with at least 30 points at level 6 or above and - (iv) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree. - (b) Bachelor of Arts double major - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) two majors: 240 points from two majors identified in these regulations, with at least 45 points at level 6 and 45 points at level 7 in each major and - (iii) the remaining points from papers listed in the Bachelor of Arts Table or any other bachelor's degree. - Bachelor of Arts extended major in Chinese Language, Japanese Language or Social Sciences - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) extended major: at least 210 points from the Chinese Language, Japanese Language or Social Sciences extended majors identified in these regulations, with at least 60 points at level 6 or above and 60 points at level 7 and - (iii) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree, with at least 30 points from papers outside the extended major subject area.

-1. Minor subject areas are defined in the student handbook for the programme.
+Minor subject areas are defined in the student handbook for the programme.